 Let's start with the issue that the manufacturer does not provide such a possibility.
 And it is no coincidence.
 Secure seed is the one that nobody can guess.
 If so - then it should be objectively random. read...

-III.
 How to make it in a secure way?

-While looking for the solution we have to comply with two contradictory conditions - the sequence should be mnemonic, but the same time completely random.
+While looking for the solution we have to comply with two contradictory conditions - the sequence should be mnemonic, but at the same time completely random.
 Impossible?
 Not necessarily. read...